Should you send your resume as a pdf or word document? What are the pros and cons of pdf and doc? Read on to find out the answer.

 - Include all the relevant sections and put them in the right order.

 Do you have any questions?
-Would you like to share your observations on what a resume should look like?
+Would you like to share your observations on what does a resume look like?
 We’d love to hear from you!
 Give us a shout out in the comments below!